deartc/Quality-Project-Teresa-Hawkins/README.md

   8. Functionality Testing.
 Verizon functionality testing was performed, and the following were tested: drop-downs, buttons, and process flow.
   a.
 Preconditions- The preconditions for the Verizon functionality testing were to identify the dropdowns, buttons, and process flow.
 Ten  minutes was limit.
   b.
 Steps- Verizon functionality testing was performed, and the following steps were done.
 Step one, test for dropdowns.
 Step two test for buttons.
-Step three   test for process flow.
+Step three was to test for process flow.
   c.
 Expected results- Verizon functionality passed the following tests: drop-downs, buttons, and process flow.

 9. Payment and promo code.
 Payment and promo code on Verizon were tested to make sure they're working.
 a.
 Preconditions- The preconditions of the payment and valid promo code were tested was to identify the payment accepted and discount applied.
 The time limit was ten minutes.
   b.
 Steps -The first step was to acurately enter three major credit cards.
 The second step was to enter wrong data into credit card data.
 The third step is to add valid promo codes.
   c.
-Expected results- The expected results of the payment gateways testing is that it passed but the code didn’t allow for the discount, so I generated a bug report and included it).
+Expected results- The expected results of the payment gateways testing is that it passed but the code didn’t allow for the discount, so I generated a bug report and included it.

 10. UI Testing.
 UI testing on the Verizon site included checking design consistency, screen resolutions and browsers.
 a.
 Preconditions- The preconditions of UI testing are setting a minimum standard for design consistency, screen resolutions, and browsers.
 I set a ten-minute limit to test these components.
   b.
 Steps- UI testing on the Verizon site included checking design consistency, screen resolutions and browsers.
 The three components were broken down and analyzed.
 Step one, the design was analyzed to see if it reflected Verizon’s overall vision, design color and logo.
 Step two, the screen resolution should be clear enough for all viewers.
 Step three, several browsers were tested: Chrome, Explorer, Safari, and Firefox.
   c.
 Expected results- The UI testing on the Verizon site passed in relation to  design consistency, screen resolutions and browsers.

  SWAY PRESENTATION:   https://sway.office.com/lWoyBpPeNBiP3C2Y